Investigative Web Research

 Simply downloading a particular file or using copy and paste is often sufficient to extract information from a web page.

 However, sometimes the data will not be available for download, difficult to find, or in an unhelpful format.
 Sometimes you will want to capture huge amounts of information, for which a manual copy and paste process would take too long.
 In those cases, there are ways to “scrape” data from web pages and PDFs more efficiently and in a structured, machine-readable format (i.e. a format that is easily processed by a computer, such as CSV).

 APIs.
 An application-programming interface (API) is a way for different software programs to interact.
 Web APIs provide a set of controls that can be used to extract data from a website - sort of like shortcuts to a website’s database.
 This is handy if that data would otherwise be tedious or difficult to find.
 Whether you can use an API will depend on whether there is an API available for that website.
 This School of Data piece summarizes how web APIs work and where to find them.
 Some examples of relevant APIs are OpenCorporates, World Bank, as well as a number of open governmental APIs like the US’ data.gov, or UK’s data.gov.uk.

 - Scraping.
 Every website is written using HTML code.
 A web scraper is a small piece of code or software (a “bot”) that reads the HTML code and extracts data from it.
 Web scrapers can extract information automatically from numerous web pages, much faster than any person could.
-If you decide scraping data is the best way forward for your project, you can consult the Data Advisor for support in creating the scraping script, or to put you in touch with a developer who can support you.
+If you decide scraping data is the best way forward for your project, you can consult a developer for support in creating the scraping script.

 - A good place to start is Google Chrome’s Scraper extension and Google Spreadsheets.